 This village is the northernmost settlement of the Faroe Islands.
 Hiking the mountain behind the village, Villingardalsfjal, provides gorgeous views of the nearby fjords and mountains, though you should allow 3-4 hours.

 This charming village is surrounded by mountains on three sides, with the north side opening out to the Atlantic Ocean.
-A 200-metre long sea-filled gorge runs from the village into the ocean, splitting the town down the middle.
+A 200 m / 656 ft long sea-filled gorge runs from the village into the ocean, splitting the town down the middle.
 Take a stroll around and admire the old timber-walled and turf-roofed cottages.

 Kallur Lighthouse, Kalsoy